Drew Waters Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

+- The pitching staff for the Marlins has a collective 9.5 K/9, the fifth-best in the league.

-- The Marlins' 4.33 team ERA ranks 17th across all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.27).

-- The Marlins rank 13th in baseball in home runs allowed (65 total, 1.1 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (65 total, one per game).

-- The left-hander last pitched on Thursday against the San Diego Padres, when he tossed 5 1/3 innings, allowing five earned runs while giving up four hits.
+- His last appearance came on Friday against the Oakland Athletics, when the righty tossed six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.